morazow/blog.morazow.com/_posts/2014-11-14-scalding-multi-groupby.md

-> Recently I was reading [tips for optimizing Cascading flows](http://nathanmarz.com/blog/tips-for-optimizing-cascading-flows.html) and recalled [Cascading extensions](https://github.com/LiveRamp/cascading_ext) project which I saw several months ago.
+> Recently I was reading [tips for optimizing Cascading flows](http://nathanmarz.com/blog/tips-for-optimizing-cascading-flows.html) and recalled [Cascading extensions](https://github.com/LiveRamp/cascading_ext) project, which I saw several months ago.
 It offers additional operations on top of Cascading.
 Here I will only show MultiGroupBy (maybe BloomJoin in some other blog post).
 It is great!